 Height: 20-24 inches

-The training of a husky is a complicated thing, and this dog is not recommended for beginning dog owners.
-Initially these dogs were used to transport goods on a sleigh.
+Training a Husky is not that easy.
+For these reasons, breeder don’t recommend this dog for beginning owners.
+Initially, these dogs transported goods on a sleigh.
 Not afraid of cold weather, they’re very active and loving dogs.
-The love to get together with other members of their breed and howl at the moon.
+Huskies love to get together with other members of their breed and howl at the moon.

 Weight: 70-85 lbs